case-ev/watermelon/doc/graph.md

-Graph creation and usage- Watermelon
+Graph creation and usage - Watermelon

 ---

 ## How to create a graph
-To create a graph, you must first initialize the corresponding vertices and edges, which are created by `watermelon.Vertex` and `watermelon.Edge`, respectively.
+To create a graph, you must first initialize the corresponding vertices and edges, which are created by `Vertex` and `Edge`, respectively.

 For vertices, they each take: